 Great Southern Rail allows for travelers to add on days and expand trips with broader packages.
 A several-day stop at the sacred indigenous site of Uluru (five hours from Alice Springs) is a bucket list Australia experience.

 - Going north from Adelaide, you have a sunrise outback breakfast before arriving at Alice Springs.
 Heading south from Darwin, you instead do a late-night stargazing reception in the outback.

 - May-September is the best time to avoid blazing Outback heat (remember that it is fall and winter in Australia) and to catch the dry season in the tropical north.
 Just keep in mind June to August are the busiest months.

 - Pack layers.
 Adelaide and Darwin are over 1,600 miles apart, and you’ll have stops in several different climates.

 - If you’d rather head east to west across the country, Great Southern Rail also offers the classic Indian Pacific route.

-Far from border towns, beach resorts, and busy capital lies an entirely different look at Mexico.
+Far from border towns, beach resorts, and the busy capital city lies an entirely different look at Mexico.
 The northwest’s Barrancas del Cobre (Copper Canyon) is the largest canyon network in North America, sheltering a pristinely wild country and the indigenous culture of the Tarahumara.
-These canyons are just as grand but without the crowds.

 Chepe offers two rail routes: the Express and the Regional.
 The nine-hour Express has only two stops between Los Mochis and Creel, and you’re allowed to overnight (one or more nights) at each stop as part of your ticket.
 Known as the tourist train, the Express has first-class passenger and bar cars, floor-to-ceiling windows that open in a lounge car, and a restaurant serving the region’s seasonal dishes.
 For those wanting to see the canyon in luxury and visit the most easily accessible destinations of this remote area, this is your train.